Skip to main content

 Frequently Asked Questions

-MARION NATIONAL BANK has a Bank Health Score of C (60/100).
+Marion National Bank has a Bank Health Score of C (60/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-MARION NATIONAL BANK holds $29M in total assets and $24M in total deposits.
-It is located in MARION, KANSAS (FDIC Certificate #4728).
+Marion National Bank holds $29M in total assets and $24M in total deposits.
+It is headquartered in Marion, Kansas (FDIC Certificate #4728).

-MARION NATIONAL BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.00%, and the return on assets is 0.85%.
+Marion National Bank has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.00%, and the return on assets is 0.85%.

 Yes.
-MARION NATIONAL BANK is FDIC-insured (Certificate #4728).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Marion National Bank is FDIC-insured (Certificate #4728).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: